From Historic Trades, to tavern meals, to one-of-a-kind evening programs, these fan favorites will make for an unforgettable visit!

 Enjoy a leisurely ride through the Historic Area by horse-drawn carriage and surround yourself with the sights and sounds of our unique city.

-The Colonial Williamsburg Fifes and Drums represent Revolutionary War field musicians.
-Hear the stirring sounds and follow as they march down Duke of Gloucester Street from the Capitol to Palace Green!
+Lose yourself in the Spirit of ’76!
+Hear the stirring sounds of Revolutionary War field music, courtesy of the Colonial Williamsburg Fifes and Drums.
+Join the corps as they march down Duke of Gloucester Street from the Capitol to Palace Green.

 Enjoy a menu of colonial-inspired favorites and specialty beer, such as our own Old Stitch and Dear Old Mum.
 Enjoy dining inside the tavern all day, 7 days a week with shared plates, old favorites such as Brunswick Stew and Welsh Rarebit, as well as Shepherd’s Pye and Bangers and Mash.
 Join us for table games after 5pm.
 For outside dining under the grape arbor, Chowning’s Garden Snack Bar Grill is open from 11am–4pm daily serving burgers, hot dogs, bratwurst rolls, Brunswick Stew, BBQ, salads and sweet treats.